veldhub/veld_chain__eltec_udpipe_inference/README.md

 docker compose -f veld_infer.yaml up
 ```

+### statistical analysis

-Starts a jupyter notebook which can be used for deeper inspection.
+Start a jupyter notebook which can be used for deeper inspection.
 Statistics are persisted into
 [./veld_data_16_eltec_conllu_stats/](./veld_data_16_eltec_conllu_stats/)
 ```
 docker compose -f veld_analyse up